TobyJef/starfighters/README.md

-Welcome to Starfighters
+* Welcome to Starfighters

 Starfighters is a single player, turn based strategy game set in the depths of space.
-Take command as Admiral, your mission is to hunt down and destroy the opposing enemy fleet before the enemy can locate and destroy your own Starships.
+Take command as Admiral, your mission is to hunt down and destroy the opposing enemy fleet before the enemy can locate and destroy your own Starfighters.

-The enemy Admiral has hidden their fleet within this star systems nebula cloud, and their precise location cannot be detected. but your scanners can detect instances of any shots fired that have hit or destroyed an enemey vessel or failed to hit their mark and sailed harmlessly into the endless void of space.
+The enemy Admiral has hidden their fleet within this star systems nebula cloud, and their precise location cannot be detected. but your scanners however can detect and return instances of any shots fired that have hit or missed their target.

 Over the two game boards, use the tactical grids to record your shots on the enemy fleet, and the enemies attempt at your own Starfighters.
 All it takes is one direct hit to destroy a Starship, so speed an accuracy is of the most importance.

 Best of luck Admiral.

-- How to Play
+** How to Play

-A brief History
+- A brief History

 Starships is a single player game based on the classic pen and paper game of Battleships.
 In the original Battleships game the player is given two 10x10 grids.
 The first grid is used for the placement of the players five Battleships of varying sizes, and to mark the opponents shots against the player's ships.
 The second grid is used to mark down the players shot against the enemy ships and to record the outcome of a players turn.
 Turns for both the player and their opponent will result in a shot either hitting or missing a ship or resulting in a Battleship being sunk.
 The size of the ship determines the required amount of hits before a Battleship is sunk.